crf8472/libarcstk/README.md

 [![C++14](https://img.shields.io/badge/C++-14-darkred.svg)](./API.md)

-Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
-Therefore, we call them just "AccurateRip Checksums" or "ARCS"s for short.

 ## What libarcs is

 Libarcs supports the following tasks:

-- Compute the ARCSs of a sequence of decoded samples (from a CD TOC and the actual audio samples, may it be an album or a single track)
+- Compute the AccurateRip checksums of a sequence of decoded samples
-- Verify local ARCSs against the reference checksums provided by AccurateRip
+- Verify local AccurateRip checksums against their reference values provided by AccurateRip
 - Calculate the AccurateRip ID of a CD image from TOC information
 - Parse the response from AccurateRip database to plain text

-Libarcs provides
+Libarcs provides:

-- A C++14 function library for working with AccurateRip checksums ("ARCS"s)
+- An API for working with AccurateRip checksums
+- Conservative OO API (intended to be usable from other languages)
+- A C++14 function library
 - Builds on Linux (and presumably/untested on *BSD)

-- Conservative OO API (intended to be usable from other languages)
+Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
+Therefore, we call them just "AccurateRip Checksums" or "ARCS"s for short.